 Distance: 4.5 miles

-Willow Spring Trail begins at the White Rock parking lot, and is considered easy-to-moderate.
+Willow Spring Trail begins at the White Rock parking lot.
 The loop spans about 4.5 miles and offers a nice mix of scenery including pine trees, cacti, and some ancient pictographs.

 If you want to add some challenge, hike the adjacent La Madre Spring, one of the less crowded Red Rock Canyon hikes, which starts at the split of the two trails and has a higher elevation gain.